Raising Hope: Cast and characters

-Series overview
+Episodes

 Development and production

 In June 2009, Fox announced it had booked a put pilot commitment with show creator Greg Garcia.

-Actress Olesya Rulin was originally cast as Sabrina, the love interest for Jimmy, and Kate Micucci was added to the cast as Jimmy's cousin.
+Actress Olesya Rulin was originally cast as Sabrina, the love interest for Jimmy, and Kate Micucci was added to the cast as Jimmy’s cousin.
 The pilot was filmed in December 2009.
 In March 2010, Fox decided to recast two roles from the pilot.
 Shannon Woodward replaced Rulin as Sabrina.
 Also recast was the role of Jimmy's cousin, changing from Micucci to male actor Skyler Stone as Mike.
 With this, Micucci's role changed from Jimmy's cousin to become Shelley, Sabrina's cousin.

 Fox green-lit the pilot to series with an order in mid-May 2010 for a fall premiere in its 2010–11 television schedule.

 On January 10, 2011, Fox renewed Raising Hope for a second season.
 On April 9, 2012, Raising Hope was renewed for a third season.
 On March 4, 2013, Raising Hope was renewed for a fourth season.
 On March 10, 2014, Fox announced the cancellation of the show after four seasons.